smeenka/esp32/lolin32/readme.md

 and modify in /test/lib/test.py such that the requested test is started.

 Connect a neopixel string with at least 4 pixels to pin 13 for some tests.

+Note that the test_httpserver is not yet adapted to the async way of working